General Tom Thumb

-Charles Sherwood Stratton (January 4, 1838 – July 15, 1883), better known by his stage name "General Tom Thumb", was an American dwarf who achieved great fame as a performer under circus pioneer P. T. Barnum.
+Charles Sherwood Stratton (January 4, 1838 – July 15, 1883), better known by his stage name "General Tom Thumb", was an American with dwarfism who achieved great fame as a performer under circus pioneer P. T. Barnum.

 Childhood and early life

-Born January 4, 1838, in Bridgeport, Connecticut, Stratton was the son of a carpenter named Sherwood Edward Stratton, who in turn was the son of Seth Sherwood Stratton and Amy Sharpe.
+Born January 4, 1838, in Bridgeport, Connecticut, Stratton was the son of a carpenter named Sherwood Edward Stratton, who was the son of Seth Sherwood Stratton and Amy Sharpe.
 Sherwood married his first cousin Cynthia Thompson, daughter of Joseph Thompson and Mary Ann Sharpe.
-Charles Stratton's maternal and paternal grandmothers, Amy and Mary Ann Sharpe, were stated to be small twin girls born on July 11, 1781 (or 1783) in Oxford, New Haven, Connecticut.
+Charles Stratton's maternal and paternal grandmothers, Amy and Mary Ann Sharpe, were stated to be small twin girls born on July 11, 1781, or 1783, in Oxford, Connecticut.

 Born in Bridgeport to parents who were of medium height, Charles was a relatively large baby, weighing 9 lb 8 oz at birth.
 He developed and grew normally for the first six months of his life, at which point he was 25 in tall and weighed 15 lb.
 Then he suddenly stopped growing.
 His parents became concerned when, after his first birthday, they noticed he had not grown at all in the previous six months.
 They showed him to their doctor, who said there was little chance Charles would ever reach normal height.

-By late 1842 (at almost five years old), Stratton had grown only 1 in from when he was six months old and had not gained any weight.
+By late 1842, at almost five years old, Stratton had grown only 1 in from when he was six months old and had not gained any weight.
 Apart from this, he was a completely normal, healthy child, with several siblings who were of average size.
 His body was proportionate and functional.